Chapter 6: modern Vulkan

 D.1.
 Timeline semaphores

 Whereas plain semaphores were basically booleans, timeline semaphores carry a payload of type int64.
 We can pick the initial value of this payload at creation time (through VkSemaphoreTypeCreateInfo's initialValue field).
-We are only ever allowed to increase this value, and we use precise values to represent certain states.
+We are only ever allowed to increase this value, and we use precise values to represent certain states, making an encoding of our own.

-We can interact with timeline semaphores both from the GPU (using them as semaphores).
-For instance, we can set their value to something arbitrary after some task has been completed by inserting a VkTimelineSemaphoreSubmitInfo structure to VkSubmitInfo's pNext field.
-In this structure, we store a wait (resp. signal) value for each wait (resp. signal) semaphore that we pass to VkSubmitInfo (we also must store values for binary semaphores that way, though in practice we almost never really mix timeline and binary semaphores so this is not a real issue).
-A wait finishes when the semaphore reaches the specified value (note that we must ensure that the value we wait for is smaller than the payload's value at the point where the command executes).
+We can interact with timeline semaphores from the GPU, using them as semaphores.
+For instance, we can set their value to something arbitrary after some task has been completed by inserting a VkTimelineSemaphoreSubmitInfo structure in VkSubmitInfo's pNext chain.
+In this structure, we store a wait (respectively, signal) value for each wait (respectively, signal) semaphore that we pass to VkSubmitInfo (we must also store values for binary semaphores that way, though in practice we almost never mix timeline and binary semaphores; this is not a real issue).
+A wait finishes when the semaphore reaches the specified value (we must ensure that the value we wait for is smaller than the target's value at the point where the command executes).

-We can also interact with timeline semaphores from the CPU (using them as fences).
+We can also interact with timeline semaphores from the CPU, using them as fences.
 We wait on them using vkWaitSemaphores (see VkSemaphoreWaitInfo), and we signal them using vkSignalSemaphore (see VkSemaphoreSignalInfo).
-We can also just look at the current value of a timeline semaphore using vkGetSemaphoreCounterValue.
+We can also just read the current value of a timeline semaphore using vkGetSemaphoreCounterValue.

-There may be a device-dependent limit on the maximum value between the current value of a semaphore and that of any pending wait or signal operation, which we can read in the maxTimelineSemaphoreValueDifference field of the VkPhysicalDeviceTimelineSemaphoreProperties structure, which we can obtain via vkGetPhysicalDeviceProperties2.
+There may be a device-dependent limit on the maximum value between the current value of a semaphore and that of any pending wait or signal operation.
+We can read this limit in the maxTimelineSemaphoreValueDifference field of the VkPhysicalDeviceTimelineSemaphoreProperties structure (obtained via vkGetPhysicalDeviceProperties2's pNext chain).

 D.2.
 Synchronization 2

 A VkDependencyInfo is a collection of VkMemoryBarrier2, VkBufferMemoryBarrier2, and VkImageMemoryBarrier2 structures.
-These look like the barriers we are familiar with, except that we also store stage information in them (as VkPipelineStageFlags2 objects, which themselves are like VkPipelineStageFlags, except that the stages are split differently; note that out/bottom of pipes stages have been replaced by VK_PIPELINE_STAGE_2_NONE_KHR).
+These look like the barriers we are familiar with, except that we also store stage information in them (as VkPipelineStageFlags2 objects, which themselves are like VkPipelineStageFlags, except that the stages are split differently; note that out/bottom of pipes stages have been replaced by VK_PIPELINE_STAGE_2_NONE_KHR; we used to provide the stage information via arguments of vkCmdPipelineBarrier).

-Synchronization 2 introduces vkQueueSubmit2, an alternative submission command that takes a VkSubmitInfo2 argument, which is the same as the VkSubmitInfo, save for its use of VkSemaphoreSubmitInfo structures (for wait and signal alike) and the presence of a flags field.
-VkSemaphoreSubmitInfo makes timeline semaphores management more natural, and it also defines a deviceIndex field for when we use device groups (with device groups being a core feature that we briefly discuss in section H — in short, it is about handling distinct physical devices as a single logical one; when we are not using this feature, i.e., almost always, we just leave it at 0).
+Furthermore, synchronization 2 introduces vkQueueSubmit2, an alternative submission command that takes a VkSubmitInfo2 argument.
+This argument is defined just like VkSubmitInfo, save for its use of a pair of VkSemaphoreSubmitInfo structures for describing the wait and the signal operations, and the presence of a flags field.
+In addition to making timeline semaphores management more natural, VkSemaphoreSubmitInfo defines a deviceIndex field for when we use device groups (with device groups being a Vulkan 1.1 core feature that we briefly discuss in section H — in short, it is about handling distinct physical devices as a single logical one; when we are not using this feature, i.e., almost always, we just leave it at 0).

-If we use the now deprecated render passes, we should make use of the VkSubpassDependency2 structure (in practice, we use render passes only if we are targeting mobiles; then, we should actually stick to Vulkan 1.0, so yeah).
+If we use the now deprecated render passes, we should make use of the VkSubpassDependency2 structure (in practice, we only ever use render passes when we target mobile devices, which we can't really expect to support anything newer than Vulkan 1.0 for now, which implies no synchronization 2, so yeah).

 Finally, synchronization brings in some new image layouts (VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL_KHR and VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL_KHR).
-This is just a quality of life feature (before, we would have to spell out, e.g., VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL_KHR in full; now, Vulkan can just deduce that the attachment the transition is applied to is a depth/stencil buffer from the context).
+This is just a quality of life feature (before, we would have to spell out, e.g., VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL_KHR; now, Vulkan just deduces that the attachment the transition is applied to is a depth/stencil buffer from the context).

 E. Indirect rendering